 12G SDI offers the bandwidth required for the transmission of uncompressed 8K (7680x4320px) video at 60 Hz with 4:2:2 10-bit format, by using a quad-link 12G configuration as specified in the SMPTE ST 2082-12 standard.

 For 8Kp60 the 12G interface requires a single SDI board and only 4 12G SDI cables as opposed to two devices and 16 cables as with 3G SDI.

 12G SDI can also be used for 8Kp120 playback for High Frame Rates (HFR) or 8K 3D (stereoscopic) applications by using two 12G SDI boards.
-Spin Player already supports this feature called multi-device, which allows to combine several output devices to create a single output.
-This feature supports different operation modes including: clone (same output in all devices), tiled (single video frame across multiple devices), and alternate (interleaved output among devices).
+Spin Player supports this feature called multi-device, which allows combining several output devices to create a single output.
+This feature supports different operation modes including: clone (same output in all devices), tiled (single large surface divided across multiple devices), and alternate (interleaved output among devices).